Weddings

 Are there restrictions on when a wedding can be booked?

-You may book your wedding for any day of the week, with the exception of Sunday morning, Christmas Day, and Holy Week (the week before Easter).
+You may book your wedding for any day of the week, with the exception of Sunday’s, Christmas Day, and Holy Week (the week before Easter).
+We also do not accept wedding bookings for the week before or week after Christmas.
 We do suggest you make any bookings well in advance particularly for St Peter’s in Queenstown.

 Do I have any say about the ceremony?

 The services are based on the NZ Anglican services.
 There is flexibility in the choice of prayers, readings, music and other elements.
 You may have a Nuptial Mass, Candle Lighting, or other special features you would like to include.
 These can be discussed with the presiding priest when arranging the wedding.
-Both secular and religious readings can be used during the ceremony.
 Your wedding ceremony usually takes about 35 minutes.
 If you need more time please discuss when booking.

 What decorations can I use?

-For fresh flower arrangements we recommend contacting any local florist in Queenstown and request they coordinate with the Church.
+For fresh flower arrangements we recommend contacting any local florist in Queenstown and request they coordinate with the Church office.
 There is a Parish flower coordinator for the St Paul’s Church in Arrowtown.
-We also have some lovely artificial flower arrangements in the Church.
+We also have some lovely silk flower arrangements in both the Churches as an alternative.

 Our candlesticks are placed on the altar and lit during wedding ceremonies.
 You are welcome to tie ribbon or flowers to the ends of the pews (seats), however, please do not use Sellotape or Bluetack to secure them, as it can damage the wood.